ldynia/git-workshop/readme.md

 ```

 ## Looking into merge conflict
 Don't think about merge conflict as something bad happen.
-Actually, merge conflicts save yours ass!
+Actually, merge conflicts save your ass!
 To resolve merge conflict we will have to investigate where it occurred.

 Let's have look into that.